This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 • Check for Road Conditions and Closures: Before heading out and venturing on the Going-to-the-Sun Road always check for road conditions and road closures.
 Check for updates here.

-• Start Your Day Early: If you are using your own vehicle to drive Going-to-the-Sun Road, then make sure to get started as early as possible.
+• Start Your Day Early: If you are using your vehicle to drive Going-to-the-Sun Road, then make sure to get started as early as possible.
 There are limited parking spots at each stop, viewpoint, or trailhead, and by 9-10 am you will either have to patiently wait for a spot or give up and drive away.

 • Reserve at least 4-5 Hours: Make sure to set aside at least 4-5 hours to drive and make some stops on the Going-to-the-Sun Road.
 Be prepared for some traffic and a lack of parking spots along the way.